Towards a full description of MeV dark matter decoupling: a self-consistent determination of relic abundance and $N_{\rm eff}$: Approximated Thermodynamics

 \paragraph*{EM sector} The EM sector contains the photon, electrons and positrons.
 Kinetic equilibrium ensures a common temperature $T_\gamma$.
 While the photon can be simply described by a black-body spectrum, the electron carries chemical potential $\mu_e$ induced by the baryon asymmetry of the Universe.
 However, before electron freeze-out $\mu_e$ is negligible, and once it becomes relevant the electron abundance is too diminished to affect the other two sectors any longer.
 Therefore, in our calculations we set $\mu_e =0$ and take its momentum distribution to be a thermal one:

 \paragraph*{Neutrino sector} For all processes of interest in this work, neutrinos can be treated as being massless.
-Their distribution closely tracks a thermal one~\cite{Smith:2008ic}.
-We neglect the mild differences among the three flavors and adopt a flavor-blind momentum distribution function with a first-order expansion of Eq.~\eqref{eq:generalMDF} in the chemical potential~$\mu_\nu$,
+In a standard cosmological history, their distribution closely tracks a thermal one~\cite{Smith:2008ic}.
+Also in our case, we expect any departure from the Fermi-Dirac distribution (at non-zero chemical potential) for neutrinos to be small.\footnote{The elastic scattering rate per neutrino, $n_\phi \langle \sigma_{\nu\phi \to \nu \phi} v \rangle$, is approximately of the same order as the DM annihilation rate, $n_\phi \langle \sigma_{\phi \phi \to \nu \nu} v \rangle$, by virtue of crossing symmetry.
+As a result, when DM annihilation is efficient, the re-distribution of momenta among neutrinos through $\nu + \phi \to \nu + \phi$ is expected to be efficient too. {\it After} non-relativistic DM freeze-out, the process $\phi + \phi \to \nu + \nu$ dominates over its inverse, rendering the exact distribution of neutrinos less relevant.} Finally, we neglect the mild differences among the three flavors and adopt a flavor-blind momentum distribution function with a first-order expansion of Eq.~\eqref{eq:generalMDF} in the chemical potential~$\mu_\nu$,

 where

 The expansion is justified since neutrinos freeze out relativistically and are always well populated such that $\tmu_\nu \ll 1$.
 We will not consider any contributions at $\mathcal{O}(\tmu_\nu^2)$ order.